FLAGlab/DrivingAssistant/ReadME.md

 # Car Overtaking

-This repository is **work in progress**, its purpose it to try out techniques to teaching a car to drive from previous manual drives.
+This repository contains the simulation environment for a driving assistant.
+The repository is **work in progress**, and in continuous evolution as its purpose it to try out techniques to teaching a car to drive from previous manual drives.

 ### What is this repository for? ###

-* Car driving (Initial learning car actions)
+* Driving simulation (Initial learning of car actions)
 * Analysis of car actions (Looking at the cvs files)

 ### Folder Layout